sagemath/trac_to_gh/Issue 7837.md

 # Issue 7837: modular symbols -- change boundary space B_k when k odd to have the right dimension

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7837

 Original creator: was